 Although, most people will beg to differ and say that orange or any citric fruit is best to be kept away from dogs, yet we say you can do so with little control.

 Just keep in mind if you observe signs of discomfort in your friend then rush them to a veterinarian right away without wasting any time.
 This may save you from a lot of trouble and will not be much painful for the dog as well.

 It would be good to get medical attention to your dog straight away once you detect anything unnatural.

 Can Dogs Eat Mandarin Oranges?

 Dogs can eat mandarin oranges but in moderation.
 Mandarin oranges in generic, have high sugar content.
 Too much of sugar in dogs regular diet plan can disrupt their tummy, GI tract.
 Dogs digestive system is under-developed, and hence they can’t break heavy sugar content from the food.
 If you wish to serve mandarin oranges to dogs, then please stay at limits.
 Only four or five pulps of oranges are enough for your dog indeed of the breed, age or adult weight, metabolism.
 Serve mandarin oranges once in a week at prescribed limits for your dog.

-Can Dogs Eat Oranges and Tangerines?
+Oranges and Tangerines?

 Dogs can eat oranges, tangerines.
 But, not both at some time for a full tummy.
 Oranges, tangerines are high in sugar content.
 Too much of sugar at the same time can disrupt your dogs gut health and could produce loose stools due to high fiber content in the pulp.
 Oranges and tangerines possess 11g of sugar content in each whole fruit.
 Hence it’s better to stop at prescribed limits while serving oranges, tangerines for dogs.